weavolutionmage/drachenwald/offices/herald/drachenwaldawardsorders.md

 This is for scholarly works and sciences.

+## Vaaleanpunainen virvaliekki (Pink)

+This is for support and work for children and youth.

 ## Hopeisen Solmun ritarikunta (meaning the order of the Silver Knot)

 This is the barony's order for artisans and scholars.